PROJECT MILESTONE: BRIDGE IS RE-OPENED

 On Friday evening, construction crews completed the last road surface concrete pour, which marks one of the project’s last major milestones.
 Today the workers continue to pour concrete for the barrier walls, which will be installed on each side of the bridge deck.
 Once the bridge has been textured and cured, workers can begin striping and marking the road.
 On Sunday, C.W.
 Matthews’ team took a group photo to celebrate the project’s success and timeliness.

 Today Georgia Department of Transportation officials announced that the I-85 bridge will re-open by Memorial Day.
 The new estimated completion date for the reconstruction is May 25th, 2017, but GDOT is confident that contractor C.W.
 Matthews may finish construction sooner.
-Last week workers installed the last of the support beams, as well as poured concrete for four of the six decks, completing the northbound travel lanes.
+Last week workers installed the last of the support beams and poured concrete for four of the six decks, completing the northbound travel lanes.

 In a statement released earlier this week, the Georgia Department of Transportation opened up about the I-85 reconstruction project costs.
-According to GDOT, the cost to replace the bridge will total $16.6 million, which includes all additional costs including the removal of damaged elements ($1.6M) and contractor incentives ($3.1M).
-Thus far, GDOT has received $10 million in Federal funding and plans to request additional funds.
+According to GDOT, the cost to replace the bridge will total $16.6 million, which includes all additional costs, including the removal of damaged elements ($1.6M) and contractor incentives ($3.1M).
+So far, GDOT has received $10 million in Federal funding and plans to request additional funds.

-C.W Matthews has made tremendous progress over the last three and a half weeks.
+C.W.
+Matthews has made tremendous progress over the last three and a half weeks.
 The last beams have been set, totaling 61 beams over 5 spans.
-Two of the five spans have steel reinforcement in place, and bottom deck forms are completed on all five spans.
-In a press conference given on April 26th, the Georgia Department of Transportation's Director of Construction, Marc Mastronardi, praised the quality and pace of work being produced by C.W.
-Matthews.
-Marc states, "In roughly 25 years, I have never seen a bridge be designed and constructed this quickly.
-The quality in what's being done is second to none."
+2 of the 5 spans have steel reinforcements in place, and bottom deck forms are completed on all 5 spans.
+In a press conference given on April 26th, the Georgia Department of Transportation’s Director of Construction, Marc Mastronardi, praised the quality and pace of work being produced by C.W.
+Matthews: “In roughly 25 years, I have never seen a bridge be designed and constructed this quickly.
+The quality in what’s being done is second to none.”

 Piedmont road was re-opened ahead of schedule this morning as crews continue to work overnight on the bridge.
 The last 12 of the 61 beams have been installed, covering the entire span of the bridge.
 While the road closure was not ideal for motorist and local businesses, it was a necessary measure to meet the aggressive timeline.
 “In terms of moving us forward to that June 15th deadline, this is a really important day for us,” said Natalie Dale, Spokeswoman for the Georgia Department of Transportation.